This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 - 1/2 of a large red onion, finely chopped

 - 11 oz 1 can grilled sweet corn, or thawed frozen corn

 - 14 oz 1 can cooked pinto beans, drained and rinsed

 - 14 oz 1 can cooked black beans, drained and rinsed very well

 - 14 oz 1 can black eyed peas *, drained and rinsed

-- 1/4 cup organic cilantro finely chopped (optional)
+- 1/4 cup organic cilantro, finely chopped (optional)

-- In a large bowl, whisk together white wine vinegar, olive oil, honey, lime juice, chili powder, oregano, salt and freshly ground black pepper until well combined.
-Add the bell peppers, onion, corn, beans and black eyed peas.
-Stir to combine.
+- In a small bowl, whisk together white wine vinegar, olive oil, honey, lime juice, chili powder, oregano, salt, and freshly ground black pepper until well combined.
+Pour dressing over the salad and stir until well combined.

 - Serve immediately or refrigerate to blend flavors.

-Use the tag #DeliciousMeetsHealthy when posting a photograph of your recipe, and make sure to follow @deliciousmeetshealthy on Instagram!
+Use the tag #DeliciousMeetsHealthy when posting a picture of your recipe, and make sure to follow @deliciousmeetshealthy on Instagram!